 2. Check the balance of the blade by putting it on a blade balancer (Fig. 29).
 If the blade stays in a horizontal position, the blade is balanced and can be used.
-If the blade is not balanced, repeat the sharpening procedure on the heavier side until the blade is balanced.
+If the blade is not balanced, file some metal off the end of the sail area only (Fig. 27).
+Repeat this procedure until the blade is balanced.